 Late Medieval Ram fortress, build in 15th century by Ottoman Turks at the right bank of Danube river in vicinity of Veliko Gradište, eastern Serbia.

-Fortification consists of defensive walls and 5 towers, and inside there are remains of several objects and one mosque.
+Fortification consists of defensive walls and 5 towers and inside there are remains of Roman tower or prison.
 Fortress was designed to withstand cannon warfare.

-Turks build this fortress over the remains of earlier ancient Roman structures and Medieval fortification build in 12th century.
+Turks build this fortress over the remains of earlier ancient Roman structures and Medieval fortifications.

 Medieval Serbian monastery Manasija surrounded by a strong castle, located in central Serbia, built in 15th century between 1406 and 1418 as an endowment of Serbian ruler despot Stefan Lazarević.